he1iaqazi/he1iaqazi/README.md

 <div align="center">

-## 👤 About Me
+<p style="font-size: 24px; font-weight: bold; margin-bottom: 10px;">👤 About Me</p>

 <div align="left" style="display: inline-block; text-align: left; max-width: 800px;">

-*   💻 Computer Engineering student who started by building web interfaces with **HTML, CSS, and JavaScript**—but quickly realized I wanted to go deeper than just the visual layer.
+* 💻 Computer Engineering student who started by building web interfaces with **HTML, CSS, and JavaScript**—but quickly realized I wanted to go deeper than just the visual layer
-*   🚀 Now I'm diving into **Artificial Intelligence**, currently learning **Python** and working my way through Machine Learning and Deep Learning.
+* 🚀 Now I'm diving into **Artificial Intelligence**, currently learning **Python** and working my way through Machine Learning and Deep Learning
-*   🎯 My goal is to create AI systems that are not only intelligent but also deliver seamless user experiences.
+* 🎯 My goal is to create AI systems that are not only intelligent but also deliver seamless user experiences
-*   🤝 I'm excited to collaborate on AI/ML projects and connect with others passionate about building smart, impactful solutions.
+* 🤝 I'm excited to collaborate on AI/ML projects and connect with others passionate about building smart, impactful solutions

 </div>